Christophers27/Noire-Worldbuilding/Dream World.md

 ## Dreamers

 The rare few who still Dream, able to stay lucid in their dreams and explore the Dream World.
 They are able to leave their island and explore the foggy sea of the collective unconscious that surrounds it, roaming the many layers of the Dream World.

+## The Fog

+"It came slowly and silently, like an old memory is quietly forgotten.
+As the Dream World was forgotten by man, the fog began to spread across the Dream World.
+It trawled through the kingdoms, swallowing everything in its path.
+Everything, everyone it touched, was changed, or worse, disappeared.
+Even now, I can still hear the echoes of the Dream World's past, the cries of the creatures that were swallowed by the fog.
+I sometimes find pictures of myself with smiling faces, but no names, no memories, come to mind.
+I shudder to think what happened to them." - The Handler

+The Dream World was born from humanity's knowledge and imagination, and when humanity began to forget about it, the Dream World began to fade and crumble.
+The fog is a manifestation of the Dream World's fading, the opposite of knowing, Ignorance.
+It is a force that changes and distorts, erasing that which is no longer known.